-Readings: Students are expected to complete the readings prior to the course meeting on the listed date.
+Readings: Complete the readings prior to the course meeting on the listed date.
 All readings are available electronically or on the course website or in the textbook.
 The most up-to-date syllabus will always be found on the course website, since the schedule may change.